What is a chiropractic adjustment?

-Spinal manipulation is relieves pressure on joints, reduces inflammation, and improves nerve function.
+Chiropractic spinal manipulation is relieves pressure on joints, reduces inflammation, and improves nerve function.
 It has been a trusted form of treatment since the ancient Greek Hippocrates documented manipulative techniques in his writings back in 1500 B.C.
-Today, spinal manipulation is used to treat more than just pain, but also conditions such as allergies, menstrual cramps and headaches.
+Did you know chiropractic spinal manipulation is used to treat more than just pain?
+Chiropractic spinal manipulation also helps conditions such as allergies, menstrual cramps and headaches.
 Chiropractic is a great migraine treatment.

 How Does Chiropractic Spinal Manipulation Work?

-There are well over 100 types of adjustment techniques used by chiropractors throughout the world.
-Some practitioners may use force and twisting, while other techniques are more gentle.
-Regardless of how they are performed, these techniques are intended to restore or enhance joint function with the objectives of reducing pain and resolving joint inflammation.
+There are well over 100 types of chiropractic adjustment techniques used by chiropractors throughout the world.
+Some chiropractors may use force and twisting, while other techniques are more gentle.
+Regardless of how they are performed, these techniques are intended to restore or enhance joint function with the objectives of reducing pain, resolving joint inflammation, improving range of motion, relieving irritation to the nerves, improving blood flow and lymphatic drainage which facilitates the healing of the body over all.

 When vertebrae shift out of place, there is an overall systemic response from the muscular system to the central nervous system.
 Without proper alignment and flow, our nerves, our immune system, and our minds cannot function at their highest peak.